Real Estate Attorney NYC

-When someone is buying a house, co-op, condo, apartment building or commercial real estate, there will be a real estate closing at the end of the process to finalize the sale.
-We protect our clients’ interests as they buy and sell many types of real estate.
+When someone is buying a house, co-op, condo, apartment building, or commercial real estate, there will be a real estate closing at the end of the process to finalize the sale.
+A qualified Real Estate Attorney in NYC from The Law Offices of Frank Bruno Jr. will protect clients’ interests In Queens, Nassau, Brooklyn, and throughout NY as they buy and sell many types of real estate.
 We work closely with our clients to prepare them for real estate closings — we represent them at the closings and provide them with closing statements shortly after the closing.

 Whether you are buying a home or investment property, it is important to have an experienced real estate attorney by your side guiding and advocating for you throughout the course of any residential or commercial real estate transaction.

 What You Can Expect